-I’m a firm believer in using treats as an incentive, and it turns out that science supports my belief.
-As Gretchen Rubin explains in Better Than Before, giving ourselves treats helps us feel cared for and rewarded, two things adulthood often seems to lack.
-Without them, we wind up feeling resentful and wind up suffering cleaning burnout.
+I’m a firm believer in using treats as an incentive, and science supports my belief.
+As Gretchen Rubin explains in her book Better Than Before, giving ourselves treats helps us feel cared for and rewarded.

 So, after a cleaning session, treat yourself.
 It could be a favorite snack (ice cream, anyone?), a nap, even a phone call to a friend you enjoy chatting with.
-Knowing there’s something to look forward to at the end of your cleaning sesh can be a great way to make cleaning more enjoyable.
+Knowing there’s something to look forward to makes chore time more fun.

 5. Use the Right Tools for the Task

 What would you think about a carpenter who showed up at your home with a handsaw and a plastic hammer?
 Not much, right?

 But so many of us think cleaning isn’t worth investing in the proper tools.
 Then we wind up spending more time doing the job, and we’re left disappointed with the results.
 Ask friends what they use.
 Here’s my list.
 The important thing is to find what works best in your home.